 “Our goal is to have them transition as safely and quickly as possible to permanent housing solutions, so they don’t land with us too long,” says Sim.
 “We have a team that works hard with our community members to aid in their transitions as safely as possible.”

 Sim adds that the average length of stay for a person is typically around 118 days.
-Some residents just need some light support and can find permanent housing on their own; while others might need a bit more support.
-Those that require extra help are referred to other housing supports, including Housing First teams, to assist them with securing permanent housing.
+Some residents just need some light support and can find permanent housing on their own, while others might need a bit more support.
+Those who require extra help are referred to other housing supports, including Housing Support teams, to assist them with securing permanent housing.

 “Sometimes budgeting can be a factor, addiction can be a factor, mental health can be a factor—our residents come with many barriers.
 We’re trying to help reduce those barriers to transition into permanent housing,” says Sim.